jamesmeyer1/EKSKube2IAM/README.md

 ```
 kubectl apply -f <pathto/namespace.yaml>
 ```
-Redploy s3.yaml.
-You should see your buckets.
-You can change the allowed ARNs in the namespace to allow more and/or different roles as needed.
+Redploy s3.yaml with the namespace role applied.
+Can you see your buckets now?

-You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions)
+You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions).
+This was one approach to apply IAM role namespace restrictions on a pod.